Didier Digard: Betis

-Ahead of the 2016–17 season, Digard was linked a move away from Real Betis, with a return move to France after Angers SCO had a bid for him rejected.
-Instead on 31 August 2016, Digard was loaned to fellow top tier club CA Osasuna, for one year.
+Ahead of the 2016–17 season, Digard was linked a move away from Real Betis, with a return move to France after Angers had a bid for him rejected.
+Instead, on 31 August 2016, Digard was loaned to fellow top-tier club Osasuna, for one year.
 However, he suffered a muscle injury at training that kept him out for a month.
-It wasn't until on 17 October 2016 when Digard made his CA Osasuna debut, starting a match before being substituted in the 71st minute, in a 3–2 win against SD Eibar.
+On 17 October 2016 Digard made his CA Osasuna debut, starting before being substituted in the 71st minute, in a 3–2 win against Eibar.
 Digard made two more starts until he ruptured his cruciate ligament during a 1–1 draw against Athletic Bilbao on 31 October 2016.
-It was announced that Digard was sidelined between six to eight months following a successful surgery Following this, he never played for the club for the rest of the 2016–17 season and went on to make three appearances for the side.
+It was announced that Digard was sidelined between six and eight months following a successful surgery Following this, he never played for the club for the rest of the 2016–17 season and went on to make three appearances for the side.

 A year later on 31 August 2017, Digard terminated his contract at Betis who thanked him for his services to the club.
 It came after when the club's president Ángel Haro told Digard that he was no longer feature in the first team plan ahead of the 2017–18 season.

 Lorca

-It was announced on 8 January 2018 Digard signed for Lorca FC in the Spanish Segunda División for the rest of the season, having spent four months as a free agent.
+It was announced on 8 January 2018 Digard signed for Lorca in the Spanish Segunda División for the rest of the season, having spent four months as a free agent.
 However, he suffered a set-back to his Lorca's career after suffering an injury that kept him out for a month.

 Digard made his Lorca debut on 11 February 2018, starting a match before being substituted in the 82nd minute, in a 3–0 loss against Reus Deportiu.
 He made three more starts for the side.
 However, Digard continued to be plagued with injuries for the next two months at the club.
-But it wasn't until on 11 May 2018 when he returned to the first team, coming on as a substitute in the 74th minute, in a 2–1 win against CD Numancia.
-At the end of the 2017–18 season, Digard went on to make six appearances for the side.
+On 11 May 2018 he returned to the first team, coming on as a substitute in the 74th minute in a 2–1 win against Numancia.
+By the end of the 2017–18 season, Digard made six appearances for the side.
 Following this, he was released by the club after being banned for playing in the third tier, due to not meeting the economic requirements.

-In October 2018 he trialled with Ligue 2 side Paris FC for several weeks but the club decided not to sign him stating they needed players who would be "physically ready" soon.
+In October 2018, he trialled with Ligue 2 side Paris FC for several weeks, but the club decided not to sign him, stating they needed players who would be "physically ready" soon.